-Well, here’s the thing: with every single day that passes, new advertisers are creating Google AdWords accounts, and creating their first campaigns.
+Well, here’s the thing: with every single day that passes, new advertisers are building Google Adwords campaigns.

 Some of them are going to target the same keywords you do, driving up your Cost Per Click (CPC) and Cost Per Action (CPA) in the process.

 The numbers speak for themselves: back in 2013, the average CPC was a measly $0.92.
 This jumped to $1.02 in 2014, and $1.52 in 2015.